Negin-Ghamsarian/DeepPyramid_MICCAI2022/README.md

 ## Citation
-If you use AdaptNet for your research, please cite our paper:
+If you use DeepPyramid for your research, please cite our paper:

 ```
 @inproceedings{ghamsarian2022deeppyramid,